-Due to the public health impact of the coronavirus outbreak ("COVID-19") and to support the health and well-being of our stockholders and employees, the Annual Meeting will be a completely virtual meeting of stockholders.
+Due to the public health impact of the coronavirus pandemic ("COVID-19") and because we believe that the virtual meeting format expands stockholder access and participation and improves communications, the Annual Meeting will be a completely virtual meeting of stockholders.
 There will not be a physical meeting location and you will not be able to attend in person.